Mike Willgoss first supported Prostate Cancer UK in 2010/11 when

 Peter has trekked all over his native North East homeland to

-which he has managed to raise to date over £5700 for Prostate
+he has managed to raise to date over £10,500 for Prostate Cancer

-Cancer UK.
-Peters enthusiasm for expeditions has led to him
+UK.
+Peters enthusiasm for expeditions led to him recently

-recently participating on a field trip to Antarctica which he is
+participating on a field trip to Antarctica which he is now

 Inspired by Peter?
 Then sign up now and be a local hero